katiewalkerfurniture/katiewalkerfurniture.github.io/_furniture/rietveldLoveSeat.md

 houzzcategory: Garden Benches
 ---

-The Rietveld Love seat was designed in response to seeing his Steltman chair at the Stedelijk Museum in Amsterdam.
-When designed, it was the centenary year of the Bauhaus which was set up in 1919 and so a timely celebration to that as well - Walter Gropius invited Rietveld to exhibit there in 1923!

-The technical details of the Steltman chair are readily available on line but my Love Seat is actually 10% larger in all dimensions than the original.
-I have increased the width of the seat and linked the two ends so that they are self supporting and no longer need the addition of the rather awkward ‘stabiliser’ foot.
-The piece has also been adapted for outside use as well as inside, with the slatted seat and pegged joints and so is an ideal, intimate, garden bench.
+An initimate update of Gerritt Rietveld&rsquo;s Steltman chair.
+The Rietveld Love seat was designed in response to seeing Rietveld&rsquo;s Steltman chair at the Stedelijk Museum in Amsterdam.
+The proportions of the ends of the Love seat are larger than those of the original Steltman chair and by linking two together makes the structure self supporting.
+It has also been adapted for use outside as well as in, being made of oak, with a slatted seat and pegged joints.